lirannl/twoinone/README.md

 ```
 Note: twoinone depends on libc, sudo, and bash to function.

-Alternatively, an AUR package is in the works.
+Alternatively, an AUR package is available under 'twoinone'.

 # Configuration
 The application looks for its configuration on /etc/twoinone.json, parsing a valid json (regardless of spacing).